 - Applicants must be involved in stem cell research.

 - Applications are open to post-doctoral researchers who have completed their PhD or MD (research-based) within the past 5-10 years (from March 2007 to August 2012).
-Allowances will be made for career breaks.
+Allowances will be made for research career breaks.

 - Applicants must be Australian citizens or permanent residents.